blytkerchan/blytkerchan.github.io/_posts/2009-09-24-out-of-touch-techies-marketing-retoric-and-nonsense-you-do-the-math.markdown

 ---
 author: rlc
+categories:
+- Technology
+- Marketing
+- Business
+- Internet
 comments: true
 date: 2009-09-24 22:28:46+00:00
 layout: post
+tags:
+- Posts that need to be re-tagged (WIP)
 title: Out-of-touch techies, marketing retoric, and nonsense.
 You do the math.
 wordpress_id: 213
-tags:
-  - Posts that need to be re-tagged (WIP)
 ---

 Sometimes, techies and marketers - and especially people who are both - can get very out-of-touch with the real world and start spewing out nonsense<!--more--> like this: